 Our Weekend Services

-Now that your kids are safe and sound in Radiant Kids and you’ve got your donut, head on into the gathering space.
-If you arrive early, you’ll have no problem getting a seat of your choice.
+Our in person service times are 9:30 & 11:15am and our live stream is available for the 11:15 service only.
+If you arrive early to our in person services, you’ll have no problem getting a seat of your choice.
 If you arrive a little late and the room looks full, don’t worry . . . we’ll help direct you to an open spot.

 When we meet together it’s our desire to prepare a place and set an environment for God to be worshiped.
-We want to build a doorway into the Presence of God.
-Worship is our visible and verbal response to all the God is and that He’s done.
-Each week we will worship, through song, in Spirit and in truth.
+We want to build a doorway into the presence of God.
+Worship is our visible and verbal response to all that God is and what He’s done.
+Each week we will worship, through song, in Spirit and in Truth.
 Each week Pastor Marco will preach unapologetically from God’s Word with the intent to feed and nourish our lives and ignite passion for Jesus.
-The bottom line for us is that our weekend experiences are designed to point you to Jesus.
+The bottom line for us is that our weekend services are designed to point you to Jesus.
 It’s not about the stage or the lights or the talent of the musicians and vocalists.
 It’s about Jesus.